Last updated on

 Pancha Koshas are the five sheaths of the human body that envelopes Atman, the individual soul.
 The concept of Pancha Kosha is in the Brahmanandavalli section of Taittiriya Upanishad.
 In Indian Philosophy, the theory of Pancha Kosha holds great significance.
 It directly mentions the psychological layers that needed to be conquered before reaching the Atman.
 If a person understands these five koshas then the equation of Atman and Brahman becomes more clear.
 However, it is tough to understand the relation between Brahman and Atman theoretically.
 It is only possible through Yoga or Tantra and finding this relationship itself is one form of spiritual enlightenment/awakening.

 A guru can suggest various techniques to feel the ‘Koshas’ within to decipher the Atman.
-These can be based on Chakras based meditation.
+These can be based on Chakras-based meditation.
 It is majorly the technique based on the ‘tantra’ where you understand the physical nature of the energy at first.
-This understanding comes in the form of feeling of ‘vibration’ of the glands or the energy centres within a spiritual form of body.
-These vibrations are cosmic in nature and enough to make a person feel the mysticism.
-The experience of whole universe within ourselves is what this form of enlightenment looks like.
-You can correlate the vibrations within the body with above video.
+This understanding comes in the form of a feeling of ‘vibration’ of the glands or the energy centers within a spiritual form of the body.
+These vibrations are cosmic in nature and enough to make a person feel mysticism.
+The experience of the whole universe within ourselves is what this form of enlightenment looks like.

 The essence of the Yogic understanding of Atman always begins with the Prana.
 You can click here to read more about Prana.
-This is the life sustaining force inside the human body.
-There are suitable methods to feel the prana through meditation, the link is given at the end of this Articke.
+This is the life-sustaining force inside the human body.
+There are suitable methods to feel the prana through meditation, the link is given at the end of this Article.

 The Five Koshas begins with Prana only if understood properly.

 Let’s have a look at the five sheaths of the human body.
 The list of Pancha Koshas is as follows.